Personnel Policies Required

 All municipalities incorporated before June 13, 1997, that did not already have a personnel policy were required by July 1, 1998 to adopt such a policy by ordinance, resolution, or otherwise.
 Municipalities incorporated after June 13, 1997, had two years after incorporation to adopt and implement a personnel policy.

-A city may use the model personnel policy developed by MTAS or draft its own.
+A city may incorporate sample personnel policies developed by MTAS or may draft its own comprehensive policy.
 The personnel policy must apply "fairly, impartially, and uniformly to the extent practicable to each department of the municipal government."
 Among other things, the policy should outline:

-The law mandates that the policy may not grant a property right or contract right to the job to any employee.
+The law states that the policy may not grant a property right or contract right to the job to any employee.

 A copy of the resolution or ordinance (or the caption) adopting the policy must be published in a newspaper of general circulation in the municipality prior to its adoption.
 Also, a copy of the personnel policy must be kept in the city recorder’s office and made available to employees upon request.
 T.C.A. § 6-54-123.